 The mention of soldiers leads to the subject of security.
-As I remarked already, we know from the Notitia Dignitatum that Trimithis was the base of the Ala I Quadorum, and the military camp, ta kastra (the Greek word is a borrowing of the Latin castra) is mentioned in a fair number of documents from Kellis and in a graffito from a side room of the pillared hall at Amheida, excavated in 2011.
-But there is nothing at Amheida that looks anything like a military camp, and there was long among archaeologists working in Dakhla an instinct to think that the camp should have been at nearby El-Qasr-even though we know that the word qasr was, although derived from the Latin castrum, applied to many places in the eastern Roman world that were not in fact castra, so it cannot be taken for granted that a Qasr had once been a castra.
+As I remarked already, we know from the Notitia Dignitatum that Trimithis was the base of the Ala I Quadorum, and the military camp, ta kastra, is mentioned in a fair number of documents from Kellis.
+But there is nothing at Amheida that looks anything like a military camp, and there was long among archaeologists working in Dakhla an instinct to think that the camp should have been at nearby El-Qasr-even though we know that the word qasr was, although derived from the Latin castrum, applied to many places in the eastern Roman world that were not in fact kastra, so it cannot be taken for granted that a Qasr had once been a kastra.

 In 2006, Fred Leemhuis, who has for several years been doing conservation and reconstruction work on two of the larger Ottoman houses in El-Qasr, made an important discovery.
-He was walking one day from these houses toward an area where he was doing some trial excavation, in what he thinks was the oldest part of the town, when he noticed that a large but rather eroded wall along his path, probably originally part of the town wall, was built in bricks of a different size from that typical of the Islamic town.
+He was walking one day from these houses toward an area where he was doing some trial excavation, in what he thinks was the oldest part of the town, when he noticed that a large but rather eroded wall along his path, probably originally part of the town wall, was built in bricks of a different module from that typical of the Islamic town.
 He had seen the wall many times, its surface is highly eroded, and it took a slightly different light to bring the lines dividing the bricks to his attention.

-The brick size was Roman, and he soon found a couple of other massive bastions built of the same bricks.
+The module was Roman, and he soon found a couple of other massive bastions built of the same bricks.
 More have now come to light elsewhere in this part of El-Qasr.
 It now seems to us beyond doubt that the reason we have not so far spotted anything at Amheida that looks even remotely like a fort for the Ala Quadorum is simply that the unit's headquarters was stationed at El-Qasr, just a few kilometers from the main urban area of Trimithis and obviously considered part of it.
 The oldest part of El-Qasr looks like a Roman fort in plan.
-Further excavations by the Egyptian authorities have found more of the wall, and it now appears that El-Qasr was a fort of dimensions and shape more or less identical to those of El-Deir in Kharga, and indeed to other tetrarchic forts in Egypt.
-It was called pkastron nperro ("the imperial camp") in Coptic, as we know from some ostraka excavated by our Egyptian colleagues.
+Further excavations by the Egyptian authorities have found more of the wall, and it now appears that El-Qasr was a fort of dimensions and shape more or less identical to those of El-Deir in Kharga [images 8-9], and indeed to other tetrarchic forts in Egypt.
+It was called pkastron nperro ("the imperial camp") in Coptic, as we know from some ostraka excavated by our Egyptian colleagues [image 10].

 At the same time, we can now say with confidence that the garrison of Dakhla was more complicated than the entry in the Notitia Dignitatum would suggest.
 As is increasingly recognized to be normal Roman practice, it included detachments from other units.
-One of these, the Tentyrites, turned up in an ostracon excavated at Amheida in 2008; the second is the Legio II Traiana, represented by the mention of an "optio of Asphynis" in an ostracon found in 2009.
-Asphynis, in the Latopolite nome, is where this legion was stationed in the fourth century, as we know from a centurion's will in the Columbia papyrus collection.
+One of these, the Tentyrites, turned up in an ostrakon excavated at Amheida in 2008; the second is the Legio II Traiana, represented by the mention of an "optio of Asphynis" in an ostrakon found in 2009.
+Asphynis, in the Latopolite nome, is where this legion was stationed in the fourth century, as we know from a centurion's will in the Columbia collection.